Prof. Alessandro De Luca

 Only selected chapters are part of the course program, but this book is a perfect reference also for further studies.
-Other course material (PDF of the lecture slides, technical papers, data sheets, videos, texts of exams (with or without solution), exercises) is available in this page (requires Acrobat Reader 7.0 or later).
+Other course material (PDF of the lecture slides, technical papers, data sheets, videos, texts of exams (with or without solution), exercises) is available in this page.

 Please register to exams via the web site Infostud, using your student ID ("matricola") and password.
 Choose the course name in the list with the correct number of credits.
-The same procedure applies also to incoming Erasmus+ and Erasmus Mundus students.
+The same procedure applies also to incoming Erasmus+ students.

-Registrations to exams for all sessions of the academic year 2017/18 are open on Infostud since October 26, 2017:
+Registrations to exams for the sessions of the academic year 2019/20 have been published on October 7, 2019.